 How to Help

 This is just a nibble of the flavorful symphony cooked up by Outreach’s world-class staff, community partners and supporters.
 Plenty more where that came from!
 For a truly heart-y experience, treat yourself (and the rest of humanity) by making a meal out of your support.
-There’s no such thing as “too many cooks” — give a gift to Outreach today!
+There’s no such thing as “too many cooks” in this kitchen– give a gift to Outreach today!